 Denmark

 When most people think of visiting Denmark, they think of the capital city, Copenhagen.
-Copenhagen is a beautiful city known for its crazy amount of cyclists, rainy weather, and modern Danish design.
-However, Denmark has even more to offer and is arguably one of the most underrated countries to visit!
+Copenhagen is a beautiful city known for its crazy amount of cyclists (one of the fun facts about Denmark is that bicycles outnumber cars!), rainy weather, and modern Danish design.

 Take a road trip through Denmark to experience real-life Viking ships at the Roskilde Viking Ship Museum and an amazing interactive LEGO experience at The LEGO House in Billund (the home of LEGO).
-Plus, see an ancient Viking burial site called Lindholm Hoje in Aalborg and experience Denmark’s beautiful western and northern coasts.

 In the summertime, the quaint Danish coasts are punctuated by beautiful sand dunes covered in grass, blue skies with large, fluffy white clouds, and picturesque thatched-roof Danish summer homes.

 Insider tip: you’ll find multiple ice cream stands in every beach town.
-Be sure to try the Danish favorite โ licorice-flavored โ or get licorice sprinkles on top!
+Be sure to try the Danish favorite — licorice-flavored — or get licorice sprinkles on top!

 Denmark is full of summer homes that the Danes love to escape to all times of the year.
 However, to avoid as much rainy weather as possible, visit Denmark from May to September.
-This beautiful summer home in Lรธkken comes with sea views and is a perfect jumping-0ff point to explore Denmark’s gorgeous northern coast.

 One unique sight on the northern Danish coast is the waves crashing together where the Baltic Sea meets the North Sea in Skagen.